wbabik/Practical_computing/Class_2/Class2.md

 Regular expressions or regexp allow us to look for patterns in text files.
 They are an extremely powerful and versatile tool and we'll encounter them over and over again during this course.
 Here a gentle introduction, some examples and exercises.

 > ### Regular expression symbols
+>
+> Below are the most common symbols, for a more complete list see [here](https://www.regular-expressions.info/refquick.html)
+>
 > `.` any single character
 >
 > `?` preceding character occured 0 or 1 times (`Bla?` will match `Bl` or `Bla` but not `Blaa`)